cgrossde/Laraguard/README.md

 # Laraguard WIP

-**Attention: breaking changes in v1.0.0, take a look at the bottom of the page**

 Adds a permission system to Laravel 5 using the new integrated authentication mechanism.
 Instead of protecting routes, it protects the controller and its methods.
 This way you do not expose protected functionality if you forgot to protect a certain route.
 Controllers are protected with a simple syntax: `ControllerName@MethodName`.
 If you have a `ClientController.php` and want to add a permission called *client.edit* you would do something like this:
 ```Yaml
 client.edit: